tolu-afo/music-player/README.md

 # music-player

+## Project: Create Music Player in Python using a single file.

+## Acceptance Criteria:

+### This project will be accepted if a file can be typed into a input, and then subsequently played and paused.
+This most all be in a single *.py file.

 Rules of Engagement:
 1. I have 8 hours to complete the Project
 2. All code must be done on stream.